 attract the best talent

 There’s a reason top companies are at the top.
-They’re smart enough to know that their people are at heart of their success.
+They’re smart enough to know that high employee satisfaction is at the heart of their success.
 They offer their employees the tools, perks and compensation to inspire them to give their work their all.
-In doing so, they attract highly skilled people that contribute to their success.
+In doing so, they attract highly skilled people who contribute to their success.
 And because they’re successful and their employees love working for them, they continue to attract more top talent.
 It’s a great big circle.

 retain star employees